isomerpages/moe-sthildassec/pages/2023 Sec 1 Registration.md

 We look forward to partnering with you on the next part of your child's learning and growth journey.

-You would also be receiving our message to you on Parents Gateway with the letter from the Principal, Mrs. Janice Lim on 21 December, 5 pm.
+You would also be receiving our message to you on Parents Gateway with the letter from the Principal, Mrs. Janice Lim on 21 December 2022, 5 pm.

 Please refer to the letter for information on Sec 1 Orientation, The Hildan Torch and Sec 1 Parent Engagement.

 For more details on how to complete the online registration, please visit our microsite at [https://go.gov.sg/shss-sec1-regn](https://go.gov.sg/shss-sec1-regn)

-(Note: Online registration can only be completed after 5pm).
+(Note: You may access the online form as soon as you received our message on Parent Gateway.)

 More information on S1 Posting and S1-IS are available at MOE’s S1 Posting website at www.moe.gov.sg/s1-posting and in the information booklet “Choosing Your Secondary Schools” distributed to Primary 6 students.